Main content

 Job Listings

-Water Resources Superintendent
+Water Resources Operator In Training

+The Town of Richmond, VT is recruiting and Operator in Training for the Water Resources Department.
+All interested parties are encouraged to apply.
+This is a great opportunity for someone looking to start a career in the Water Resources Industry.
 The Richmond Water Resources department has about 500 water and wastewater accounts serving about 1000 people.
 The wastewater facility has a very active septage receival program.
-The Superintendent manages three Water Resources Department employees.

 Police Officer

-The Richmond Police Department offers a competitive benefits package including take home cruiser in a 30 mile radius, Vermont Municipal Employees Retirement System Group D, paid vacation, holidays, sick leave, medical, dental, and life insurance and upon completion of mandatory training, the starting salary is $21.15 per hour, as set forth in the NEPBA (New England Police Benevolence Association) contract.
+The Richmond Police Department offers a competitive benefits package including take home cruiser in a 30 mile radius, Vermont Municipal Employees Retirement System Group D, paid vacation, holidays, sick leave, medical, dental, and life insurance and upon completion of mandatory training, the starting salary is $30.18 per hour, as set forth in the NEPBA (New England Police Benevolence Association) contract.
 Lateral transfers are eligible to receive credit for experience.

 • High School Diploma or GED.